Applications for fall admission open January 1 and are accepted on a rolling basis until June 30.

 The personal statement should describe your goals and purpose in seeking admission to the program.
 This document should be no longer than 3 pages, double-spaced, with one-inch margins.

 The writing sample should be recent and independent.
 Examples include a class/course assignment but not a published paper.
-If it has been several years since you have been in school and feel like a recent professional or personal writing sample better reflects your current skills, feel free to submit that.

 You must also provide the following items: